kdpenner/donald_must_vacate/README.md

 An infected person is contagious for an estimated [10 days][3].
 This number is uncertain to a few days.

-The number of contagious people is estimated to be [11 times][2] the number of people who've tested positive.
-The true multiplicative factor, with plausible values between 6 and 24, may be a function of region.
+At the beginning of the pandemic the number of contagious people was estimated to be [11 times][2] the number of people who tested positive.
+The true multiplicative factor may be a function of region.
 [State-by-state estimates][5] may be [low][6].
+I've assumed a value of 5.

-Let's assume that for every 1 person who tests positive and isolates for 10 days, 10 other people are contagious and free to infect the population.
-If 1,000 people have tested positive in the past 10 days, 10,000 people are roaming free.
+Let's assume that for every 1 person who tests positive and isolates for 10 days, 4 other people are contagious and free to infect the population.
+If 1,000 people have tested positive in the past 10 days, 4,000 people are roaming free.

 If you go to a gathering of 10 random people, some of these people won't be infected.
 The remainder may be.
 The probability shown in the bottom plot is the